CoopHive/alkahest-mocks/notes.md

 - each payment can only be collected once
 - statement fulfilling demands can be used to collect
 - (? maybe specified in demand) fullfillment statement invalidated after finalization

+## To Explore
+- Abstract common fields of statements like arbiter, demand, counterparty